-A most notable raid was that of 1296, when the Scots laid the town to waste, burning the abbey and the Hexham grammar school.
+A most notable raid was that of 1296, when the Scots laid the town to waste, burning the abbey and the Hexham Grammar school.
 Another great raid took place in 1346 when King David of Scotland plundered and burned the abbey prior to the Battle of Neville’s Cross, near Durham.

 Carved from a block of stone, it was at one time used as a symbol of the sanctuary provided for criminals and refugees at Hexham.
-The ‘stool’ or ‘stol’, is said to have been the throne on which Northumbrian kings were once crowned but is more likely to be a a primitive example of a bishop’s throne.
+The ‘stool’ or ‘stol’, is said to have been the throne on which Northumbrian kings were once crowned but is more likely to be a primitive example of a bishop’s throne.

-The abbey dominates Hexham’s busy market place, which has witnessed much of the town’s turbulent past.
-It is however, somewhat surprising to discover that one of the bloodiest events of Hexham’s history took place in this market place as late as the eighteenth century, long after the days of the border warfare.
+Although Hexham saw more than its share of troubles in times past it is somewhat surprising to discover that one of the bloodiest events of Hexham’s history took place in the town’s market place as late as the eighteenth century, long after the days of the border warfare.

 The incident occurred on the 9th March 1761, during a protest against methods of conscription into the local militia.
 Objection was to the election of men to the militia by balloting, instead of the selection of recruits by landowners, as had previously been the case.
 The introduction of this new system met fierce resistance in other parts of Northumberland and in Durham so there was a large military presence for the balloting of men at Hexham.

 The military presence at Hexham seemed to be justified as around 5000 men attended the meeting, mostly to protest.
 As their anger began to increase, the Riot Act was read and they were asked to disperse.
 The protesters made it clear they would not give in, so magistrates ordered soldiers from the North Yorkshire Militia to open fire on the crowd.

 The story has a rather sad and gruesome ending – on the 17th August of the same year, a seventy four year old man called Patterson was arrested for his alleged involvement in the Hexham ‘riot’.
 He was sentenced to be hung, cut down alive, to be disembowelled, have his entrails burnt (in front of his eyes !) and then to be beheaded and quartered.
 In the event it was decided that the old man’s sentence be reduced to a straight forward hanging.